-One of the important aspects of HVAC is air filtration.
-Ventilation and filtration are perhaps on everyone’s mind as questions and concerns about indoor air quality arise due to the pandemic.
-With it, important filtration terms such as MERV ratings are starting to become commonplace.
-If you’re curious about the air filtration system in your indoor space, but also confused about the importance of MERV 13 filters and the different ratings … we have the perfect summary for you.
+Air filtration is the first line of defense in any HVAC system.
+As questions and concerns about indoor air quality arise due to the pandemic, important filtration terms such as MERV ratings are becoming more commonplace.
+If you’re curious about your building’s HVAC system but also confused by all these different air filter standards—we have the perfect summary for you.

 First and foremost, it’s important to understand why having the right filter for your indoor space matters.
 Most of us rely on our HVAC systems without even a second thought.
 It’s crucial to remember just how much really can be in the air we’re breathing in at any given time; and thus, how exactly air filters help.
-The right filter will eliminate indoor pollutants, such as: bacteria, viruses, smoke, mold spores, dust, pollen and other harmful aerosols and air particles.
+The thing is, the right filter will eliminate indoor pollutants.
+This includes bacteria, viruses, smoke, mold spores, dust, pollen, and other harmful aerosols and air particles.

 Why is it important to eliminate these pollutants?
-Air pollutants impact your health, meaning that with less harmful particles in the air, you’ll be able to breathe easier.
-This is perhaps especially true for asthma and allergy sufferers and those with health concerns.
+Air pollutants impact your health, meaning, with less harmful particles in the air, you’ll be able to breathe easier.
+This is perhaps especially true for asthma and allergy sufferers and those with health conditions.
 Filters can also capture and remove potentially poisonous pollutants, eliminating the risk of serious health problems.
 The bottom line: filtration can provide noticeably cleaner indoor air.

 What Is a MERV Rating?

 MERV stands for minimum efficiency reporting value.
 It’s a rating system that helps measure the effectiveness of air filters.
 This judgment is based on how well a filter captures dust and other various particles.
 It’s also an easy and helpful way to choose the best filter for your home or indoor space.
 For those interested in a full MERV explanation, we also have a MERV rating guide that provides an in-depth MERV breakdown.